 The SAS program (analytic software) was developed by the CDC's Division of HIV/AIDS Prevention HIV Incidence and Case Surveillance Branch (DHAP HICSB) to help jurisdictions analyze their HIV surveillance data, but recipients do not have to use it.

-The SAS program developed by CDC's Division of HIV/AIDS Prevention HIV Incidence and Case Surveillance Branch (DHAP HICSB) is available to the HIV surveillance staff in each jurisdiction and will be distributed to those contacts via their listserv.
+The SAS program developed by CDC's Division of HIV/AIDS Prevention HIV Incidence and Case Surveillance Branch (DHAP HICSB) is available to the HIV surveillance staff in each jurisdiction and has been distributed through the CDC Sharepoint site.

 Completing the Unmet Need Estimates and Analyses